AI Strategy

 • Are you tracking that metric now, before deployment, so you have a baseline?

-• If the model performs well technically but the business metric doesn't move, what happens?
-Does the project get killed, or does the team find a new metric to report on?
+• If the model performs well technically but the business metric doesn’t move, what happens?

-If three or more of these patterns describe your current AI initiative, the project doesn't need more engineering hours.
+If three or more of these patterns describe your current AI initiative, the project doesn’t need more engineering hours.
 It needs a reset.
+That doesn’t mean starting over — it means stepping back far enough to answer the questions that were skipped the first time.

 All seven mistakes trace back to the same root cause: the organization treated AI as a technology purchase instead of a business change.
 They expected the tool to create value on its own.
 It didn’t.